 /* ############### STUDENT OPPORTUNITIES ############### */ ?>

-In this one-year, full-time paid position with benefits, the Williams Fellow will get to “test drive” a career in philanthropy and alumni engagement by working at the UI Center for Advancement.
-The fellow also will develop a full understanding of the UI Center for Advancement by rotating through its various departments.
+In this one-year, full-time paid position with benefits, the Williams Fellow can “test drive” a career in philanthropy and alumni engagement by working at the University of Iowa Center for Advancement.
+The fellow develops a better understanding of the organization by rotating through its various departments.